 When the nominations were announced Monday morning for the 2026 Golden Globes, Regina Hall and Jennifer Lopez were among the high-profile names missing from the list.

-Globes voters completely ignored Kiss of the Spider Woman starring Jennifer Lopez, Diego Luna and Tonatiuh Elizarraraz, known professionally as Tonatiuh.
-Based on the 1992 stage production and Manuel Puig’s 1976 novel, the film bombed at the box office and earned just $1.7 million against a $30 million production budget.
+Based on the 1992 stage production by the same name and a 1976 novel, the movie-musical bombed at the box office and earned just $1.7 million against a reported $30 million production budget.
 The film was written and directed by Oscar-winning filmmaker Bill Condon.

-The Sydney Sweeney-led biopic Christy about trailblazing boxer Christy Martin failed to pick up a single nomination.
-Sweeney portrays Martin, who was among the most successful female boxers of the 1990s.
-The film also struggled at the box office and to date has only earned $1.9 million worldwide, according to Box Office Mojo.
+The film struggled at the box office and to date has only earned $1.9 million worldwide, according to Box Office Mojo.
 The biopic had a reported budget of $15 million.

 Related: Golden Globes Nominations 2026: From ‘One Battle After Another’ to ‘Sinners’

 Globes voters instead embraced writer-director Paul Thomas Anderson’s One Battle After Another, which received a leading nine nominations.
-It was followed by Joachim Trier’s Norwegian comedy-drama Sentimental Value with eight nods.
-Ryan Coogler’s Sinners received seven nominations.
+It is among the best-reviewed films of the year, with a 94 percent score on Rotten Tomatoes.

 Discover more from Urban Hollywood 411